Macroprotodon abubakeri

 Macroprotodon abubakeri is a species of snake in the family Colubridae.
 It is one of four species in the genus Macroprotodon.

 Etymology

 The specific name, abubakeri, is in honor of Algerian naturalist Aboubakeur Sid-Ahmed.

 Geographic range

-M. abubakeri is found in Algeria, Morocco, and possibly Spain.
+M. abubakeri is found in Algeria, Morocco, and possibly the Spanish North African territories.

 Habitat

 The natural habitat of M. abubakeri is Mediterranean-type shrubby vegetation.

 Conservation status

 M. abubakeri is threatened by habitat loss.